 So bad it’s great, the science fiction film “Devil Girl From Mars” has achieved cult status for the high camp production and low-tech special effects.

-Before going on to create his memorable “Supermarionation” productions including “Thunderbirds“, Gerry Anderson was the sound editor on “Devil Girl from Mars”.
+Before going on to create his memorable “Supermarionation” productions including “Space: 1999“, Gerry Anderson was the sound editor on “Devil Girl from Mars”.

 Please note that black frames are not included – for a guide on choosing a frame size take a look here.